dallaylaen/potracheno/help/general.md

 by a factor of Pi are shown.
 Pi value can be adjusted if needed.
 Default is of course equal to 3.1415....

+### Browsing tags

+Each issue may have zero or more tags, which are shown below the description.
+Tags are there to categorize issues.

+Go to [tag search](/stats) to get tag and overall statistics.

 ### Issue search

 Although search string is present at the top, it barely works.
-Please wait for Sphinx support to be added, or
+Please wait for Sphinx/Lucene support to be added, or [send patches](https://github.com/dallaylaen/potracheno).
-[send patches](https://github.com/dallaylaen/potracheno).

 Search is known to break unicode under MySQL.
 No fix exists yet.